epiforecasts/bpmodels/README.md

 ### Simulating trees

-To simulate a tree of branching processes, we do specify the serial interval generation function and set `tree = TRUE` as follows:
+To simulate a tree of branching processes, we specify the serial interval generation function and set `tree = TRUE` as follows:

 ``` r